Cupressus

+As currently treated, these cypresses are native plants in scattered localities in mainly warm temperate climate regions in the Northern Hemisphere, including northwest Africa, the Middle East, the Himalayas, southern China and northern Vietnam.
+As with other conifers, extensive cultivation has led to a wide variety of forms, sizes and colours, that are grown in parks and gardens worldwide.

 Description

-They are evergreen trees or large shrubs, growing to 5–40 m tall.
+Cypress are evergreen trees or large shrubs, growing to 5-40 m tall, exceptionally up to 102 m tall (the second-tallest tree species on earth, after Sequoia sempervirens) in Cupressus austrotibetica.
 The leaves are scale-like, 2–6 mm long, arranged in opposite decussate pairs, and persist for three to five years.
 On young plants up to two years old, the leaves are needle-like and 5–15 mm long.
-The cones are 8–40 mm long, globose or ovoid with four to 14 scales arranged in opposite decussate pairs; they are mature in 18–24 months from pollination.
+The cones are 8–40 mm long, globose or ovoid with 4 to 14 scales arranged in opposite decussate pairs; they are mature in 18–24 months from pollination.
 The seeds are small, 4–7 mm long, with two narrow wings, one along each side of the seed.

 Many of the species are adapted to forest fires, holding their seeds for many years in closed cones until the parent trees are killed by a fire; the seeds are then released to colonise the bare, burnt ground.
 In other species, the cones open at maturity to release the seeds.

-Distribution

-As currently treated, these cypresses are native to scattered localities in mainly warm temperate regions in the Northern Hemisphere, including western North America, Central America, northwest Africa, the Middle East, the Himalayas, southern China and northern Vietnam.
-As with other conifers, extensive cultivation has led to a wide variety of forms, sizes and colours, that are grown in parks and gardens throughout the world.